Amstrad XT pages

 Get ROS version number (check for PC1512/PC1640 ROS).

 For full details of these calls, see the technical manual, section 2.3.13.
 Note that AH=3 to AH=5 are implemented even though they have no effect on PC1640 video hardware.
-Possibly the PC1640 ROS will work when fitted to a PC1512, but I have not put this to the test.
+The PC1640 ROS is very nearly identical to version 2 of the PC1512 ROS, and by the look of it ought to work if fitted in a PC1512 (just as the later 3.2 does).
+I have not, however, put this to the test.

 PPC512, PPC640, PC20, PC200